 Assistive technology to improve home safety can also be an option.
 For example, necklace or wrist radio devices that allow the older person to call for help.
 There are also emergency response systems that require the older person to push a button by a certain time each day.
 If they do not push the button, it will trigger an emergency response or checkup phone call.
 Newer technologies can provide help in administering and tracking medications, monitoring and transmitting vital signs, and connecting older adults to healthcare providers through audio and visual telemedicine screens.
 Homes can be equipped with fully automated systems to adjust heating and lighting, to allow doors to be opened and closed with remote devices, and to monitor activity throughout the home.

-Portable or mobile testing technology (home diagnostics), including x-rays and electrocardiograms (ECGs), are available in most areas.
-Hand-held laboratory devices are also becoming more common.
+Portable or mobile testing technology (home diagnostics), including x-rays,electrocardiograms (ECGs), and hand-held laboratory devices are available in some areas.
 These home diagnostics allow for a much more comprehensive medical evaluation to be done in the home.

 Last Updated October 2020